 About Mammoth

 Very large ruffled leaves, especially suitable for drying or stuffing.
-Familiar sweet basil flavor.
 Also called lettuce-leaf basil.
+Stronger flavor than Genovese varieties.

-Basils from a range of cultures, plus varied flavors.
+The kind of basil many are familiar with in pesto, salads, dressings, and on pizza.
+Often called “sweet” because it’s without the minty and peppery taste of some other basil types, and many are known as “Genovese” because they were traditionally grown near the Italian city of Genoa.
+Leaves are tender, best used raw or minimally cooked to preserve the flavor.
 Remove flowers for best-tasting leaves, or keep them to feed the bees and butterflies.
-These non-hardy perennials are native to sunny, warm climates and will not withstand frost.
+These non-hardy perennials are native to sunny, warm Mediterranean climates and will not withstand frost.
 Water regularly and provide good drainage.
 Don’t plant outdoors until late May.
 It is a good idea to vary where you plant your basil each year.
 Basil is susceptible to fungal diseases that accumulate in soil over time.
 Rotate your crops!

 Pot Size & Price